elisa-amaral/Fashion-Watches-Online-Store-Home-Page/README.md

 # ExactTime - Fashion Watches Online Store - Home Page

-This project is the home page of a fictional fashion watches online store named ExactTime.
-The project was coded in HTML, CSS and Bootstrap 5.
+This project is the home page of a fictional fashion watches online store named ExactTime, it was coded in HTML, CSS and Bootstrap 5.

 ## Project Link